 The Company has cash balances invested in guaranteed investment certificates that are issued by a Canadian Chartered bank.
-The Company has no interest-bearing debt.
 At prevailing market interest rates, the impact on interest income is minimal.
+The Company has interest-bearing debt denominated in US dollars.
+At prevailing market interest rates, the impact on interest expense would be approx. US\$100,000 (approx. CDN\$132,000) annually for every one percent (1.0%) increase or decrease in the interest rate.